mincerafter42/mincerafter42.github.io/cuddle.md

 ![Tired...
 Want cuddles...](/assets/cuddles.png)
 From <i>Still Sick</i>.

+## A cuddly song {#a-cup-of-coffee-a-sandwich-and-you}
+I found the song <i>A Cup of Coffee, A Sandwich, and You</i> (1925); I think it's a nice cuddly song.
+Here's the lyrics; you can find the melody elsewhere on the Internet as I don't have a convenient MIDI prepared.

+> In the movie plays of nowadays
+> a romance always must begin in June;
+> tales in magazines have all their scenes
+> of love laid in a garden 'neath the moon,
+> but I don't miss that kind of bliss;
+> what I want is this:
+> A cup of coffee, a sandwich, and you,
+> a cozy corner, a table for two,
+> a chance to whisper, and cuddle, and coo,
+> with lots of hugging and kissing in view.
+> I don't need music, lobster, or wine
+> whenever your eyes look into mine.
+> The things I long for are simple and few:
+> a cup of coffee, a sandwich, and you.

+(I don't actually drink coffee, nor frequently eat sandwiches, nor experience romantic attraction, but i like the affection & the sentiment)

 ## Cuddly links
 - [Mazeguy Smilies - Romantic](http://www.mazeguy.net/romantic.html) includes some hug & nuzzle smilies